BFahy/Coffee-Bot/README.md

 # Coffee-Bot

-Codecademy Pro Project - Using nested if-else statements to tell a story in Python.
+Codecademy Pro Project - Nested if-else statements to tell a story in Python